A couple of years ago, I sat on an airplane in my home province in Canada. I was awaiting take off for my biggest adventure to date.

 I managed of course.
 And over the next few months, these small seeds of independence started to sprout inside of me.

 I had always been independent.
 I mean, I moved to South Korea by myself.
 But when I got there, I was intimidated by everything.
 Going to the train station to get a train alone?
 Not going to happen.
 Forget it.
 I thought I’d never figure it out.

 For months, I waited for my friends to make plans that I could tag along with, always too scared to do anything on my own.

 Slowly, that changed.
 About six months later, I took a trip to a city I had wanted to visit for a while, all alone.
 I got the bus and the train and stayed in a hostel.
 I met some guy who took me out for karaoke.
-I sat underneath a bridge in this new city and had a beer all alone, feeling immensely proud of myself and all of the growth I had found, of the person I had become.
+I sat underneath a bridge in this new city and had a beer all alone, feeling immensely proud of the person I had become.

 Travelling took me so far out of my comfort zone that it gave me an independence I had never known.
 At the end of my year, I strapped on my backpack and spent four months travelling Southeast Asia all alone.
 The person I was before South Korea would never have been able to do that.

-When I came back to Canada after a year and a half in Asia, I kept receiving comments from my family that I was quieter.
-That was a little shocking to me because I had always been known for being loud.
-But after a while, I realized it was true.
+When I came back to Canada, after a year and a half in Asia, I kept receiving comments from my family that I was quieter.
+That was a little shocking to me because I was always known for being loud but after a while, I realised it was true.

 It took me a while of spending enough time with people from different parts of the world to learn how to not immediately react to the things people say.
 I was eventually able to understand that we all come from such different places and have incredibly different stories and each one of them is worth hearing.

-I was able to sit and listen, to give space to people who needed it instead of filling it with my own thoughts.
+I was able to sit and listen, giving space to people who needed it and not feeling pressured to fill the silence with my own thoughts.